SheldonTsui/GOF_NeurIPS2021/README.md

 ```

 ## Training
-We have put several bash files in `auto_bash` for reference.
+We have put several bash files of BFM, CelebA, and Cats datasets in `auto_bash` for reference.
 The adopted hyperparameters in our paper has been listed in the `curriculums.py` file.

+If you want to train with your own dataset,
+you should set the hyperparameters carefully, especially those related to the camera pose distribution.
+Just as the settings in the `curriculums.py` file,
+you can leverage some camera pose predictors to obtain the rough 'h_stddev' and 'v_stddev',
+and tune them according to the corresponding performance.
+Besides, you should add the dataset class in `dataset.py` and modify the reference bash file to fit your own dataset accordingly.

 ## Evaluation
 ### Evaluation Metrics